andrewoma/kwery/core/README.md

 }
 ```

-`Sequences` provide great flexibility for processing, in particular using `map` to transform them into
+`Sequences` provide great flexibility for processing, in particular using `map` to lazily transform them into
-a sequence of
+a sequence of objects.

 ###### forEach